baljinderwal/inventoryControl/README.md

 ## ✨ Features

-- **📊 Interactive Dashboard:** Get a quick overview of your business performance with key metrics and charts.
+  **📊 Interactive Dashboard:** Get a quick overview of your business performance with key metrics and charts.
+    *   **Sales & Revenue Analytics:** View total sales and revenue at a glance.
+    *   **Sales Trends:** A dynamic line chart visualizes sales revenue over time.
+    *   **Low Stock Alerts:** Immediately see which products are running low on stock.
-- **📦 Product Management:** Full CRUD (Create, Read, Update, Delete) functionality for your products.
+*   **📦 Product Management:** Full CRUD (Create, Read, Update, Delete) functionality for your products.
-- **🏢 Supplier Tracking:** Manage your suppliers and the products they provide.
+*   **🏢 Supplier Tracking:** Manage your suppliers and the products they provide.
-- **🚚 Order Processing:** Keep track of purchase orders and their statuses.
+*   **🚚 Order Processing:** Keep track of purchase orders and their statuses.
-- **📈 Stock Control with Batch and Expiry Tracking:** View and manage your current stock levels, track products by batch number and expiry date, and deduct stock using FEFO (First-Expiring, First-Out) logic.
+*   **📈 Stock Control with Batch and Expiry Tracking:**
+    *   View and manage your current stock levels.
+    *   Track products by batch number and expiry date.
+    *   Deduct stock using FEFO (First-Expiring, First-Out) logic.
-- **🌐 Multi-Location Inventory Management:** Manage locations, view location-specific stock, transfer stock between locations, and filter reports by location.
+*   **🌐 Multi-Location Inventory Management:**
+    *   **Manage Locations:** Admins and Managers can add, edit, and delete inventory locations via the "Locations" settings page.
+    *   **Location-Specific Stock:** View stock levels for each product broken down by location on the Stock page.
+    *   **Stock Transfers:** Easily transfer stock between locations using a dedicated transfer form on the Stock page.
+    *   **Filtered Reports:** Reports like Inventory Aging and Stock Value can be filtered by location to provide more granular insights.
-- **⚡ Barcode Scanning for Efficiency:** Use a device's camera to scan product barcodes to accelerate workflows like adding items to purchase orders and adjusting stock.
+*   **⚡ Barcode Scanning for Efficiency:**
+    *   **Accelerated Workflows:** Use a device's camera to scan product barcodes, significantly speeding up data entry.
+    *   **Add to POs:** Quickly add items to a Purchase Order by scanning their barcodes.
+    *   **Adjust Stock:** Streamline stock adjustments by scanning a product to bring up its adjustment form instantly.
+    *   **Product Management:** Add and edit barcodes directly on the product management page.
-- **🤝 Customer & Sales Order Management:** A full customer CRM with sales order processing and automated stock deduction.
+*   **🤝 Customer & Sales Order Management:**
-- **📝 Advanced Reporting Suite:** A comprehensive set of reports including Stock by Expiry Date, Sales History, Inventory Aging, Supplier Performance, and Profitability Analysis.
+    *   **Full Customer CRM:** Add, edit, and manage a complete database of your customers.
+    *   **Sales Order Processing:** Create, track, and manage orders from customers, from pending to completed.
+    *   **Automated Stock Deduction:** Stock levels are automatically adjusted when a sales order is marked as completed.
+*   **📝 Advanced Reporting Suite:**
+    *   **Stock by Expiry Date:** A new report to identify items nearing their expiry date.
+    *   **Sales History:** Track sales trends over time.
+    *   **Inventory Aging:** Identify slow-moving and obsolete stock.
+    *   **Supplier Performance:** Evaluate supplier reliability and order history.
+    *   **Profitability Analysis:** Analyze revenue, costs, and profit margins.
-- **📄 CSV Data Export:** Export data from main pages and all reports to CSV format.
+*   **📄 CSV Data Export:** Export data from main pages (Products, Orders, Suppliers) and all reports to CSV format for offline analysis.
-- **👤 User Administration:** Manage users and their roles within the system.
+*   **👤 User Administration:** Manage users and their roles within the system.
-- **🔐 Role-Based Access Control (RBAC):** Predefined roles (Admin, Manager, Staff) with different levels of access.
+*   **🔐 Role-Based Access Control (RBAC):**
+    *   **Admin:** Full access to all features, including user management and location settings.
+    *   **Manager:** Access to all features except user management, including location settings.
+    *   **Staff:** Access to core features like dashboard, products, stock, and orders.
-- **🚀 Fast & Modern Tech:** Built with Vite for a lightning-fast development experience and React for a reactive UI.
+*   **🚀 Fast & Modern Tech:** Built with Vite for a lightning-fast development experience and React for a reactive UI.
+*   **💅 Sleek UI:** A beautiful and intuitive user interface built with Material-UI.
+*   **🔐 World-Class Login Experience:** A modern, beautiful, and highly functional login page designed for a seamless and secure user experience.
+It features:
+    *   A focused, single-column layout with a vibrant, colorful background.
+    *   Real-time inline validation with clear, instructive error messages.
+    *   Helpful microinteractions like success checkmarks in fields and a "shake" animation for submission errors.
+    *   Enhanced accessibility, including support for reduced motion preferences and Caps Lock detection.
+    *   Progressive authentication options with UI for "Sign in with Google" and "Sign in with a passkey".

 ---